This post may contain affiliate links. Please read our disclosure policy.

 Nadia’s Tips

-- Pause the food processor halfway to scrape down the bowl, ensuring a uniform and velvety spread without hidden lumps.
+- Pause the food processor halfway to scrape down the bowl.
+This will help make sure you don’t have any hidden lumps.

 Yes.
 You can assemble the entire brie cake minus the toppings, wrap it tightly, and refrigerated until you’re ready to serve.
 When you are ready to serve, give the whipped brie a quick whip again and add that along with the other toppings just before serving.